Parallel ATA: Primacy and obsolescence

 Parallel ATA (then simply called ATA or IDE) became the primary storage device interface for PCs soon after its introduction.
 In some systems, a third and fourth motherboard interface was provided, allowing up to eight ATA devices to be attached to the motherboard.
 Often, these additional connectors were implemented by inexpensive RAID controllers.

 Soon after the introduction of Serial ATA (SATA) in 2003, use of Parallel ATA declined.
-The first motherboards with built-in SATA interfaces usually had only a single PATA connector (for up to two PATA devices), along with multiple SATA connectors.
 Some PCs and laptops of the era have a SATA hard disk and an optical drive connected to PATA.

 As of 2007, some PC chipsets, for example the Intel ICH10, had removed support for PATA.
 Motherboard vendors still wishing to offer Parallel ATA with those chipsets must include an additional interface chip.
 In more recent computers, the Parallel ATA interface is rarely used even if present, as four or more Serial ATA connectors are usually provided on the motherboard and SATA devices of all types are common.

 With Western Digital's withdrawal from the PATA market, hard disk drives with the PATA interface were no longer in production after December 2013 for other than specialty applications.

-Parallel ATA interface
+Interface

 Parallel ATA cables transfer data 16 bits at a time.
-The traditional cable uses 40-pin female connectors attached to a 40- or 80-conductor ribbon cable.
+The traditional cable uses 40-pin female insulation displacement connectors (IDC) attached to a 40- or 80-conductor ribbon cable.
 Each cable has two or three connectors, one of which plugs into a host adapter interfacing with the rest of the computer system.
 The remaining connector(s) plug into storage devices, most commonly hard disk drives or optical drives.
-Each connector has 39 physical pins arranged into two rows, with a gap or key at pin 20.
+Each connector has 39 physical pins arranged into two rows (2.54 mm, 1/10-inch pitch), with a gap or key at pin 20.
 Earlier connectors may not have that gap, with all 40 pins available.
 Thus, later cables with the gap filled in are incompatible with earlier connectors, although earlier cables are compatible with later connectors.

 Round parallel ATA cables (as opposed to ribbon cables) were eventually made available for 'case modders' for cosmetic reasons, as well as claims of improved computer cooling and were easier to handle; however, only ribbon cables are supported by the ATA specifications.